-Is your furry friend feeling a little clogged up after surgery?
-Having performed numerous surgeries on dogs, I can tell you that constipation following surgery is a common concern.
-Constipation in dogs is an issue that can range from being mildly uncomfortable to seriously life-threatening if not addressed quickly.
-Dogs undergoing surgery may be especially likely to experience abnormal bowel movements.
+Is your dog feeling a little clogged up after surgery?
+Having performed numerous surgeries on dogs, I can tell you that constipation following surgery is common.

 While this is usually nothing to worry about, it’s important to be aware of when you need to contact your vet.
-In this article, I will explain why your dog might have constipation, common dog constipation symptoms, how you can get your dog’s stools back to normal, and more!
+In this article, I will explain why your dog might have constipation and how you can get your dog’s stools back to normal.

 Why Does My Dog Have Constipation After Surgery?

-Dogs often awake from anesthesia and surgery dehydrated, a lack of fluid results in the stools within their bowels drying up, further predisposing them to constipation.
-Many pain medications can also contribute to constipation.
+Dogs often awake from anesthesia and surgery dehydrated.
+A lack of fluid results in the stools within their bowels drying up, further predisposing them to constipation.
+Finally, many pain medications can also contribute to constipation.

 Is it Normal for a Dog To Be Constipated After Surgery?